openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

    This document recommends Kubernetes 1.6.2 or later.
+However 1.6.3 has an issue so please follow the suggested work-around.
+This is fixed in 1.6.4.
+1.7.0 appears to be stable and is working in the gates.

 .. warning::